GeideaSolutions/Android-SDK/README.md

 private var paymentLauncher: ActivityResultLauncher<PaymentData>
 ```

-…and then to register it with a `PaymentContract` instance and your
+…and then register it with a `PaymentContract` instance and your
 function or lambda that should accept the final result.

 ```kotlin